gjpelletier/PyOAE/README.md

 As an alternative, you can also download PyOAE.py from this github repository (https://github.com/gjpelletier/PyOAE) and add both functions to your own project.<br>

-# Example use of the root-finding method to solve for the OAE needed for restoration of OA indicators to pre-inustrial conditions
+# Example use of the root-finding method to solve for the OAE needed to restore OA indicators to pre-inustrial conditions

 The difference between TA and DIC, also known as Alk* (Sarmiento & Gruber, 2006), can be used as a surrogate variable to interpret the response of other carbonate system variables (e.g. CO3--, pH, Ωara, Ωcal).
 Ocean acidification has caused a decrease in TA-DIC since pre-industrial conditions (Sarmiento & Gruber, 2006).